-- The Board determines an amount to be paid as an advance on costs (Art.
+- The function of the Board is to take the decisions required of the SCC in administering disputes under the SCC Rules and any other rules or procedures agreed upon by the parties.
+These decisions include decisions on the jurisdiction of the SCC (Art.
+6 of Appendix I). - The Board determines an amount to be paid as an advance on costs (Art.
 51), appoints the sole arbitrator (Art.
 17.3) or the Chairman in case of three arbitrators (Art.
 17.4), decides finally on the challenge to arbitrators (Art.
 19.5), releases arbitrators from appointment (Art.
 20) and determines the costs of the arbitration (Art.
 49.2). - The Board may request further details from either party regarding any of their written submissions to the SCC.
 If the Claimant or the Respondent fails to comply with a request for further details, the Board may dismiss the case, the counterclaim or set-off (Art.
 10).